 Although the platypus lays eggs, unlike a mammal, like a mammal it suckles its young on milk, but the platypus’ milk seeps through pores in its abdomen, not through teats as in all other mammals.
 Another incredible adaptation is how they forage for food.
 Platypuses close their eyes, ears, and noses underwater and find prey by sensing electric currents with their duck-like bills.
 These bottom feeders scoop up insects, larvae, shellfish, and worms in their bill along with bits of gravel and mud.
 Platypuses do not have teeth, so the bits of gravel help them to “chew” their meal.

 They also very unusually for mammals, and more like their reptilian ancestors have venom!
 And their venom is located in a spur in the males’ heels—a unique method of delivery among venomous creatures.
 Platypus venom contains genes that resemble the venom genes of other animals, including snakes, starfish, and spiders.
 It’s real venom, with 83 toxins and is likely an example of convergent evolution, in which unrelated species evolve similar traits.

-We will learn more about platypus evolution as times and research goes on.
-The elements of mutations and adaptations and randomness determines how we acquire things over time, and it is fascinating to try and work out the puzzle, like scientific detectives.
+We will learn more about platypus evolution as time and research goes on.
+The elements of mutations and adaptations and randomness determine how we acquire things over time, and it’s fascinating to try and work out the puzzle, like scientific detectives.